localstack/docs/content/en/docs/LocalStack in CI/circle-ci/index.md

   Use LocalStack in [Circle CI](https://circleci.com/)
 ---

+This guide describes how to start and use LocalStack in your CircleCI pipelines.

+## The LocalStack Circle CI Orb

 LocalStack is an official partner of [Circle CI](https://circleci.com/) and can easily be integrated into your pipeline by using the [official CircleCI Orb](https://circleci.com/developer/orbs/orb/localstack/platform).\
 The [Orb's documentation](https://circleci.com/developer/orbs/orb/localstack/platform) features examples, as well as a description of the available commands.

 When using the official CircleCI Orb, using LocalStack in your pipeline is as easy as adding the Orb to your pipeline and executing the startup command.\
-The following example starts localstack, creates a new S3 bucket, and prints a nice message in the end:
+The following example CircleCI config (`.circleci/config.yml`) starts LocalStack, creates a new S3 bucket, and prints a nice message in the end:
 ```yaml
 version: 2.1
 orbs: